Adeakim/json-schema-generator/README.md

 2. The generated JSON schemas will be saved in the `schema` directory.

 ## Testing
-1. Run the unit tests: `python -m unittest discover`
+1. Run the unit tests: `python -m unittest`